 In 2015, Fey then re-teamed with Poehler, starring in the comedy film ‘Sisters’ as the title characters, and received positive reviews for her role.
 In 2016, she starred in the biographical war comedy-drama ‘Whiskey Tango Foxtrot’, based on the memoir ‘The Taliban Shuffle: Strange Days in Afghanistan and Pakistan’, to mixed reviews, with some criticizing the whitewashing of characters of color in the film.
 She co-created the Netflix comedy series ‘Unbreakable Kimmy Schmidt’ in the same year.

 Fey was awarded the Mark Twain Prize for American Humor, becoming the youngest-ever recipient of the award.
-At this point, the question that might be circling your mind is what is the next Tina Fey movie/tv show?
+At this point, the question that might be circling your mind is what is the next Tina Fey movie or tv show?
 Well, the good news is that we have a clear answer to that question.
-Here’s the list of upcoming films/shows of Tina Fey scheduled to release in 2019 and 2020.
-We can only hope that the latest Tina Fey movies/shows would be as good as some of her recent ones.
+Here’s the list of upcoming films and shows of Tina Fey scheduled to release in the near future.
+We can only hope that the new Tina Fey performances would be as good as some of her recent ones.

-2. Modern Love (TBA)
+2. Modern Love (2019-)

-3. Hometown (TBA)
+1. Hometown (TBA)

 Read More: Upcoming Will Ferrell Movies